 If we decide against you, we will send you a written decision explaining why we denied your request.
-If a coverage determination does not give you all that you requested, you have the right to appeal the decision.
+If an initial determination does not give you all that you requested, you have the right to appeal the decision.
 (See Appeal Level 1.)
+Appeal Level 1: